See resources and guidance to support preparation for a no-deal Brexit below.

 - Enterprise Ireland provides a free online customs course, and useful insights to businesses whose supply chain or markets cross borders.

 - Local Enterprise Offices are running workshops on navigating customs and tariffs, providing businesses with a better understanding of the potential impacts, formalities and procedures to be adopted when trading with a country which is outside the Single Market and Custom Unions.
-These workshops will cover areas such as what export and import procedures apply, how tarriffs work and how to correctly classify goods.
+These workshops will cover areas such as what export and import procedures apply, how tariffs work and how to correctly classify goods.
+For further information, and to find your local office, visit the Local Enterprise Offices website.

 - Revenue’s Brexit-section includes vital information for your clients on obtaining EORI numbers, payments of duty and more, along with videos detailing the future customs procedure,